antgel/jewishfalmouth.org/content/pages/jewishfalmouth.md

 people were convinced that there had to be some greater force at work.
 And yet, why not honour our loved ones?
 It would take a brave person to suggest that we start treating mortal human remains in the same way that we treat any others.
-Which is why it hit me.
+Which is when it hit me.

 My excitement at connecting with this historical byline was tempered by a dark, sombre mood as the heartbreaking neglect, vandalism, and disrepair,